DeniseDennis/my-travel-plans/readme.md

 A simple app to keep track of destinations I'd like to visit.

-## Imported original destinations
+## Current Destinations

-- Florida
+- Thailand
-- Paris
+- Egypt